Alfresco/docs-alfresco/intelligence-services/latest/using/index.md

         See [Custom AI content model (Textract)]({% link intelligence-services/latest/config/textract.md %}#custom-ai-content-model) for configured aspects.

-    4. For speech to text extraction (using Transcribe), request renditions and add a custom AI aspect.
-For example:

-        * Request AI rendition: `aiSpeechToText`
-        * Request AI rendition: `webvtt`
-        * Add aspect: `AI Transcript`

     > **Note:** The new input field for the `Request AI renditions` action adds the ability to request custom renditions as comma separated rendition names.
 When left blank, the three default renditions are requested - (i.e. `aiFeatures`, `aiLabels`, and `aiTextract`).
 This allows you to configure a rule using various combinations, such as:

     ```bash